 A cardiac contusion is a rare but serious injury that may result from being involving in a car accident.

 Car accidents can cause a variety of injuries.
 While some are common are easily identifiable, others are uncommon and discreet enough to be missed, leading to further complications for the injured accident victim.
-In this post, our St. Louis car accident attorney will discuss one such injury – cardiac contusion.

 What is a cardiac contusion?